kasparsd/contact-form-7-extras/readme.txt.md

 ## Upgrade Notice

-### 0.7.1
+### 0.7.3

-Documentation update to mention our new website.
-Support the continued development of this plugin by pre-ordering the PRO version 🚀 that will include advanced analytics and tracking features.
+Compatability with the Javascript event changes in the latest version 5.2 of the Contact Form 7 plugin.
+Support this plugin by subscribing to the 🚀 PRO plan.